Millet vs. Teff — Health Impact and Nutrition Comparison

-Teff contains more manganese, iron, phosphorus, zinc, calcium, magnesium, Vitamin B6, Vitamin B5, and Vitamin A than millet.
-It is also lower in cholesterol, saturated fat, and glycemic index.
+Teff contains more manganese, iron, copper, phosphorus, zinc, calcium, magnesium, and Vitamin B1 than millet.
+It is also lower in saturated fat, sugar, and glycemic index.

-Millet is richer in Vitamin B3 and has less sodium than teff.
+Millet is richer in Vitamin B2, B3, B6, and A and has less sodium than teff.

 Table of contents